BeChris/ampkg/README.md

 Examples:
 ```
-// The package to be installed absolutly needs sdl2 at version >= 2.0.10 and sdl2_ttf at version between 2.0.9 and 2.0.11 inclusive
 {
+    "//RUN_MANDATORY": "The package to be installed absolutly needs sdl2 at version >= 2.0.10 and sdl2_ttf at version between 2.0.9 and 2.0.11 inclusive",
     "RUN_MANDATORY": [
         "sdl2 >= 2.0.10",
         "sdl2_ttf >= 2.0.9 <= 2.0.11"